Pietro Gambacorta: Life

 The pope approves the rule of Gambacorta.

 Pietro Gambacorta was born in the Republic of Pisa in 1355, the son of a government official and the brother of Chiara Gambacorti.
 His brothers were Lorenzo and Benedetto.
 His father and brothers were all killed on 21 October 1392.

 At age 22, he experienced a sudden conversion and decided to become a beggar.
 In 1380, he left home in favor of leading a life of begging and one of hermitage on Monte Cessano in the Umbria province, while also becoming a professed member of the Third Order of Saint Francis.
 He once converted a band of thieves to the faith and also rallied them to his life of hermitage, which laid the foundations to the Poor Hermits of Saint Jerome that he himself designed.
 These twelve thieves repented when they saw his austerity and piety.
 Pope Urban VI approved the rule for his hermitage while he was in Umbria.
 He co-established the order in Rome on a visit alongside Nicola da Forca Palena.
-The order received initial approval from Pope Martin V in 1420 and received full approval from Pope Eugene IV in 1446.

-The first eremitic monastery, Monastero di Montebello, was founded in Isola del Piano, Marche.

-He died on 17 June 1435, and his order was later dissolved under Pope Pius XI in 1933.
-His remains are housed in the church of Saint Jerome in Venice.
+Pietro Gambacorta’s congregation received papal approval under Martin V in 1420 and later further papal confirmation under Eugene IV.
+Its early monastery was at Montebello near Isola del Piano, Marche.
+Gambacorta died on 17 June 1435 in Venice, and the order was suppressed under Pius XI in 1933; his remains are in the church of Saint Jerome in Venice.